sommerper/framework16-keyboard-v1/README.md

 - Left and Right are for the laptop.
 They should have a tight fit without having to squeeze them in between the other components.
 - Bottom is for your desk so you can choose to put the pcb on your desk as well.
 - Top is for travel protection.
 It fits on top of the Bottom case with the keyboard inside.

+## ⚠️ Disclaimer

+These PCB files are provided **as-is**, without any warranty or guarantee of functionality or safety.
+Use them at your own risk.
+I am not responsible for any damage, injury, or loss resulting from the use of these files.